 No cast members assigned to any roles for the series yet.

-The two executive producers Michael Dante DiMartino and Bryan Konietzko had the following to say on casting for the series:
+The two executive producers Michael Dante DiMartino and Bryan Konietzko had the following to say on casting for the series (before they departed):

 “We’re thrilled for the opportunity to helm this live-action adaptation of Avatar: The Last Airbender.
 We can’t wait to realize Aang’s world as cinematically as we always imagined it to be, and with a culturally appropriate, non-whitewashed cast.”